 Bill Hero is at your service.

 The government comparison sites do cover all the publicly available plans, just like Bill Hero does.
-But they are over-complicated to use, you've got to do all the work yourself and then make the switch on your own.
-And you need to keep going back again and again to make sure you stay on a competitive plan.
+But they are complicated to use, you've got to do all the work yourself and then make the switch on your own.
+And you need to keep going back again and again if you want to make sure you stay on a competitive plan.

 Bill Hero is a full service offering that does all the comparison and ranking work for you, handles the switch for you, and then monitors your bills to keep switching you whenever you can save more.

 We calculate what you would have been charged under every relevant publicly available plan vs what you were charged on your current bill.
 It can be very illuminating to see where your bill lands in the lineup.

 Bill Hero works hard to make it as easy as possible for you to switch to your chosen retailer and plan.
 With many retailers, we have established processes where Bill Hero collects all the required information, and delivers this to your chosen retailer for them to proceed with processing your order.
 We call this Seamless Switching.

 Not all retailers support Bill Hero Seamless Switching yet, so we may ask you to sign yourself up using the standard online signup process for your chosen retailer.
 If we do, we'll provide you with a unique Bill Hero email address to be used as your billing and correspondence address.
 All bills and account correspondence sent to your unique Bill Hero address will be auto-forwarded to your personal address.

 No matter if your switch was Seamless or manual, Bill Hero will monitor every bill you receive and will report back to you on each one, initiating another switch every time we find potential savings above your personal Bothered Threshold.

 Retailers have traditionally used a pricing strategy that we call 'tease and squeeze'.
 They lure new customers in with seemingly great prices and discounts, and then ratchet the prices up over time, sometimes very quickly.